 Blue Lakes Trail is a 1.8 mile moderately trafficked out and back trail located near Breckenridge, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.
 Dogs are also able to use this trail.

 Trail to waterfall Moderata hiking.

 Lots of Mountain goats high up on the mountain (bring binoculars!!!)
 And we saw two moose driving to the trail head.